loretor/Cloud_Project_AWS-Flutter/README.md

 ## 📱📈 Flutter Application
 The Flutter Application is a prototype of a Web App that can simulate the five `GET` requests seen before, without the usage of Postman.
 The aim of this project was not to create a good looking application, but instead to understand the basics of Flutter and to try to create a connection between the application and the AWS environment.

-The Application is organized in different .dart file that represents a specific window of the application, or a type of button.
+The Application is organized in different .dart files that represents a specific window of the application, or a type of button.

 Some things that can be done with the application:
 - the app can see all the races saved into the database